For the Week of May 31

 · Our shut-ins—Helga Martin, Virginia Howe, & those elderly staying home for virus exposure risks

-· Linda Cobstill’s dad—given two months to live
+· Linda Cobstill’s dad—is ready to pass

 · Hippo Valley Christian Mission in Zimbabwe—God’s continued provision

 Please update your prayer requests.

 As we move through the month of May and the hope of one day again being able to take our place in our favorite seat on our favorite row, singing, praying and communing with our Lord, let’s keep an eye on one another.
 Many of us long to get back, while others have developed habits and plans that might keep us from ever darkening the church house doors.